RedwanParvez100/e-commerce/README.md

 ## 📁 Folders

-- `frontend` – React app for the main e-commerce site
+- `frontend` – React application for the main e-commerce website
-- `backend` – Node.js + Express API
+- `backend` – Node.js and Express.js server with MongoDB integration
-- `admin` – React app for admin dashboard
+- `admin` – React application for the admin dashboard